 Heroes Want Redheads: Played with in that quite a few of the women in Castle's lives are redheads, including his first ex-wife, his mother, and his daughter, but the succession of love interests he's had since are not.
 Kyra Blaine, Ellie Monroe and of course Beckett are all brunettes, while his second ex-wife Gina is a blonde.

 I Love You Because I Can't Control You: Beckett is a fiercely independent woman.
-And rather than just Castle trying to find a way to 'win' Beckett, it's suggested that part of her appeal is in the fact that she can control him.
+Rather than just Castle trying to find a way to 'win' Beckett, it's suggested that part of her appeal is in the fact that she can control him.

 It's for a Book: It actually is; Nikki Heat books are available in a book store near you.
 Except it eventually isn't because he's truly there for his muse.